hpcc-systems/Tombolo/tombolo_docs/docs/User-Guides/monitoring/LandingZoneMonitoring.md

 - **File Count Monitoring**: Monitors the number of files in specified directories over time, alerting when file counts exceed expected thresholds
 - **Space Usage Monitoring**: Tracks storage space utilization in landing zone directories, alerting when storage usage exceeds configured limits

-**Note**: Currently, only File Movement Monitoring is fully implemented and available for use.
-File Count and Space Usage monitoring are work in progress features.

 ---

 ## Setting up Landing Zone Monitoring